 Hotels in Sami

-Margarita Studios in Kefalonia is a pleasant apartment complex near the Drogarati cave.
+Margarita Studios is a pleasant apartment complex near the Drogarati cave.
 It is situated just 3.5 km away from Sami port.
-Its apartments are classically furnished, but modern equipped with A/C, TV, kitchen with fridge and hotplate and private bathroom with shower.
-Guests are invited to enjoy a meal in the BBQ and relax in the beautiful garden.
-Laundry and parking facilities are provided as well.
+Its apartments are classically furnished, but modern equipped with A/C, TV, kitchen with fridge and hotplate and a private bathroom with shower.
+Guests are invited to enjoy a ...

-In the famous area of Sami port, one can find Ourania Studios Apartments in the island of Kefalonia.
-The lovely complex is just 500 meters away from the center with the bars, restaurants and shops.
-Guests are welcome to enjoy a comfortable accommodation to the fully furnished rooms of the hotel that feature a fully equipped kitchenette, bathroom and balcony/veranda with nice view.
-Moreover, there are BBQ facilities available in the beautiful gardens of the complex.
+Ourania Studios Apartments are found in Sami.
+The lovely complex is just 500 meters away from the center with bars, restaurants and shops.
+Guests are welcome to enjoy comfortable accommodation in the fully furnished rooms of the hotel that feature a fully equipped kitchenette, bathroom and ...

 Tours and activities related to Sami